Declan O'Sullivan: Club

 In 2004 he helped Dromid Pearses win their first ever South Kerry Senior Football Championship beating St Marys on a scoreline of 0–09 to 0–07 in the final.

-After losing out in 2010 O'Sullivan led Dromid Pearses back to the final of the Junior County Championship but this time thanks to 4 O'Sullivan landed Dromid Pearses their first Junior title.
-The later added the Munster Junior Club Football Championship title to their winnings for the year.
+After losing out in 2010 O'Sullivan led Dromid Pearses back to the final of the Junior County Championship and won them their first Junior title.
+They later added the Munster Junior Club Football Championship title to their winnings for the year.

 Inter-county

 Declan made his first championship appearance for Kerry in 2003 against Tipperary.

 He won the National Football League and All-Ireland Senior Football Championship 2004 with Kerry, beating Mayo GAA comfortably.
 In 2005 aged just 21, O'Sullivan was named Kerry senior football captain.
-It was slightly less successful for O'Sullivan, with Tyrone GAA beating Kerry in the All-Ireland semi-final.
 In 2006 O'Sullivan captained Kerry to a comprehensive All-Ireland final victory over Mayo in the All-Ireland Senior Football Championship 2006 final.
 He had lost his place in the side after the Munster Final Replay defeat to Cork and was booed off by a minority of his own fans.
-However, he won his place back to lead the team out for the All Ireland Final and scored the opening goal in the 4–15 to 3-05 demolition of Mayo before leading the team up the steps to lift Sam Maguire and shared the honour with Colm Cooper (who had captained the side in his absence).
-Again Kerry had completed a League-Championship double.
+However, he won his place back to lead the team out for the All-Ireland Final and scored the opening goal in the 4–15 to 3-05 defeat of Mayo before leading the team to lift Sam Maguire Trophy and shared the honour with Colm Cooper (who had captained the side in his absence).
+Again Kerry had completed a League Championship double.